terrencechung123/TrainWorld3.0/README.md

 One-to-many relationship between Train and Ticket.
 Each Train can have many Tickets, but each Ticket can only be associated with one Train.
 Many-to-many relationship between User and Train, using the Ticket association table.
 Each User can be associated with many Trains through their Tickets, and each Train can be associated with many Users through their Tickets.
 Running the application
-To run the application, use the following commands:
+To run the application, use the following commands inside of the root directory:

-css
-Copy code
 pip install -r requirements.txt && npm install --prefix client && npm run build --prefix client gunicorn --chdir server app:app